lmcmind85/CircuitPython/README.md

 ![AltText](https://github.com/lmcmind85/CircuitPython/blob/main/Images/UltraSonicVID.gif?raw=true)
 ### Reflection
-Simple.io Mapping is used to map values in different ways to use as inputs for other funtions.
+Simple.io Mapping is used to map values in different ways to use as inputs for other functions.

 [This](https://circuitpython.readthedocs.io/projects/simpleio/en/latest/api.html) website helped.